Facing a Conservative revolt, UK leader Sunak says judges won't stop him sending migrants to Rwanda

 Sunak has made "stopping the boats" one of his key pledges ahead of a national election that is due next year.
 He hopes that showing progress will help his Conservatives close a big polling gap with the opposition Labour Party.

-While the Rwanda plan worries some centrist Conservative lawmakers who oppose Britain breaching its human rights obligations, the bigger danger for Sunak comes from the hard-line right wing represented by Jenrick and former Home Secretary Suella Braverman.

-Braverman, whom Sunak fired last month after she made a series of statements that deviated from the government line, is seen as likely to run for party leader if the Conservatives lose power in an election.
+Rivals are circling in case he fails.
+Former Home Secretary Suella Braverman. a leading right-winger whom Sunak fired last month, is seen as likely to run for party leader if the Conservatives lose power in an election.

 The party leadership contest could come even sooner if Conservative lawmakers think ditching Sunak will improve their chances.
 Under party rules, Sunak will face a no-confidence vote if 53 lawmakers — 15% of the Conservative total — call for one.